nikvdp/streamshot/README.md

 $ socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"
 ```

-And that is pretty much.
+And that is pretty much it.
 The IP address of the X server is already configured in the docker
 container (it belongs to the private network created by vagrant).
 In the container:

 ```